pao-pipat/bodvg/content/background/intro.md

 ## Why Glycoprotein?

 The virion is an enveloped particle decorated with the virus glycoprotein (G) encoded for by *G* gene.
 Because of its localisation on the virus surface, G is thought to play a role in host receptor recognition, fusion between the host and viral membranes, and the virus tropism.

+## Further information on BoDV-G

+- The virions are not typically found in the infected rat brains, they rely mostly on [Cell-to-Cell spread](Cell-to-Cell%20spread.md).